COVID-19 informationAll the answers to Frequently Asked Questions

 We are in close contact with Nuffic and will inform all scholarship holders of the situation that applies for their course.
-Scholarship holders for January-December 2021 courses are offered their course online.
+Scholarship holders for January 2021-February 2022 courses are offered their course online.

-Due to the current restrictions in our daily lives and in travel, caused by COVID-19, we have decided to offer all our open and customised courses in an online format instead of face-to-face until the end of 2021.
+Due to the current restrictions in our daily lives and in travel, caused by COVID-19, we have decided to offer all our courses in an online format instead of face-to-face till February 2022.